Introduction

 Kinematic Body

-A kinematic body becomes dynamic after a certain criteria is met.
+A kinematic body becomes dynamic after a certain criterion is met.
 You can choose between Becomes Dynamic after the Last Keyframe and Becomes Dynamic at Inpoint options.

 Dormant Body

 A dormant body doesn't move until another body collides with it.
-This option allows you to specify how Newton must interpret a dormant body before collision.
+This option allows you to specify how Newton must interpret a dormant body before a collision occurs.
 You can choose between Has 0 Gravity Scale before Collision and Is Interpreted as Static before Collision options.
 The first option tells Newton to interpret dormant bodies as dynamic that are not influenced by gravity.
 The second option tells Newton to interpret dormant bodies as static bodies.
-These options yield slighlty different simulations when collision occurs.
+These options yield slightly different simulations when collisions occur.

 Copy/Paste Body Settings